esper-io/dev-docs/docs/home/devconsole/device-provisioning/imei-or-serial-number-based-provisioning/general-android-users/index.md

 7\.
 Open a command prompt on your development computer.

 8\.
 [Download the esper-provisioner](../../adb-provisioning/downloadexecutable.md) executable on your computer.
 This will first download the ADB tools from the Internet, then download the Esper Device Management app (DPC) from the Esper Cloud.
-The config file for imei will need to be placed in the same folder as the executable.
+The config file for IMEI will need to be placed in the same folder as the executable.

 9\.
 The permission to **allow USB debugging** on the device might pop up again.
 Click **OK**, and then the DPC will start getting installed.